yeshg/pytorch-ddpg/README.md

 # rl algos

-Collection of rl algorithms (so far just DDPG and TD3 are implemented.)
+Collection of (off-policy) rl algorithms.
+Fully compatible with OpenAI gym.

 Real-time monitoring of training done with visdom.

-#### DDPG
+#### DDPG (not distributed)
 Deep Learning extension of deterministic policy gradients (DPG), an off-policy RL algorithm.
-My implementation uses gradually decreasing action and parameter noise to improve exploration at the start of training and then throughout the remainder of the steps.
+My implementation uses action and parameter noise to improve exploration at the start of training and then throughout the remainder of the steps.

-(not parallelized)

-#### TD3
+#### TD3 (not distributed)
 In progress - DDPG with tweaks to counter the tendency of DDPG to overestimate Q-function later during learning.

-(not parallelized)
+Also uses action and parameter noise to improve exploration

-#### D4PG
+#### D4PG (In progress, distributed)
 In progress - DDPG with Ape-X framework (using ray for this) and PER

-(parallelized)

-#### D4PG + TD3?
+#### D4PG + TD3 (In progress, distributed)

 This is an implementation of DDPG in Pytorch with action and parameter noise for exploration.

-(parallelized)

 ## TODO

-- Add procedure to improve exploration at start of training: for fixed number of steps (some hyperparameter) have agent take actions sampled from uniform random distribution over valid actions.
+- Implement prioritized experience replay
+- Implement Ape-X distributed training framework with Ray
+- Fix visdom logging
 - Clean up unneeded code.
 - Integrate into https://github.com/yeshg/deep-rl